ayushman-parasar/granite_ruby_bb/notes.md

 ```
-When a form is submitted then Rails makes all the form data available to the controller in a variable called params.
-It's a hash.
+When a form is submitted then Rails makes all the form data available to the controller in an object called params.The first line creates a new instance variable called @task that holds a Task object built from the data, the user submitted.
+The task_params method is used to collect all the fields from object :tasks.
+The data was passed from the new method to create using the params object.

 ```